muxamilian/straightforward-variational-autoencoder/README.md

 ![both3](https://user-images.githubusercontent.com/1943719/229309848-e77f534b-cd18-4b86-8174-8aa0235ff639.png)

 When adding both regularization terms, one can actually sample from the code and meaningful images come out.
 These images are certainly not amazing but I think it shows that the proposed regularization terms somewhat work.

+## Training

+Use, for example, the [CelebA dataset](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+Unpack the images to the folder `img_align_celeba`.
+This folder is expected to contain images, for example, jpgs.

+Install the requirements in `requirements.txt` and train using

+    python auto_learn.py --img-path img_align_celeba

+Visualize results in Tensorboard.
+The logs are stored in the `logs` folder.